ShadowOne333/Super-Metroid-Redux/README.md

 15. **Original Underwater Walljump.ips**: Restores the original physics for walljumping while underwater to avoid sequence breaking Maridia.
 More information about this patch on [WittyPhoenix's repository here](https://github.com/wittyphoenix/WittyMetroidReduxPatches).
 16. **No Boss Tiles on Map.ips**: Removes the Boss tiles from the Map to avoid spoiling any upcoming bosses while checking the map.
 More information about this patch on [WittyPhoenix's repository here](https://github.com/wittyphoenix/WittyMetroidReduxPatches).
 17. **No Colored Doors on Map.ips**: Remove the colour-coded doors from the Map, like in the original Super Metroid.
 More information about this patch on [WittyPhoenix's repository here](https://github.com/wittyphoenix/WittyMetroidReduxPatches).
+18. **Red Gate.ips** - Replaces the Green Gate from Maridia to Brinstar with a Red Gate that will stay open once activated.
+More information about this patch on [WittyPhoenix's repository here](https://github.com/wittyphoenix/WittyMetroidReduxPatches).
+19. **Vanilla Button Mapping.ips** - Sets the face buttons back to the original default mapping.
+Also sets auto-run to off by default.
+This layout helps towards making the Run button more easier access.
+More information about this patch on [WittyPhoenix's repository here](https://github.com/wittyphoenix/WittyMetroidReduxPatches).
-18. **New Control Scheme.ips** - ???
+19. **New Control Scheme.ips** - ???
 (I don't remember what this patch did nor its author, it was given to me but I forgot the actual changes it provides).
-19. **Super Metroid Controls.ips** - ???
+20. **Super Metroid Controls.ips** - ???
 (Originally known as "Make Controls More Like Super Metroid", I don't remember what this patch did nor its author, it was given to me but I forgot the actual changes it provides).

 -------------------